10 Best Treks in Nepal in September (2026) — Weather, Routes & Tips.

 Less chance of high-altitude sickness

-Due to warm and stable weather, trekking the September gets easier.
+Due to warm and stable weather, trekking in September gets easier.
 Because of less pollution and greenery, the level of oxygen rises, thus making it easier for you to breathe.
 Also, the high temperature encourages you to drink a lot of water, thus reducing the cases of altitude sickness.

 Fresh environment: